-- Give you an apology or an explanation; - Take some practical action that will put right the matters complained of; - Pay you up to £15,000 (including VAT) for the cost of putting right the Home Builder's breach(es) of the Code or for the reasonable expenses you incurred as a result of the Home Builder not complying with the Code; - Pay you up to £500 for the inconvenience caused by the Home Builder's breach(es) of the Code based on the resulting financial loss; - Reimburse the registration fee you have paid to use the Consumer Code for Home Builders' Independent Dispute Resolution Scheme (see above).
+- Give you an apology or an explanation; - Take some practical action that will put right the matters complained of; - Pay you an amount of money for the cost of putting right the Home Builder's breach(es) of the Code or for the reasonable expenses you incurred as a result of the Home Builder not complying with the Code.
+This amount will depend on the limit set out in the applicable version of the Code; - Pay you an amount of money for any distress and/or inconvenience you have suffered as a result of the matters complained of.
+The amount will depend on the limit set out in the applicable version of the Code.